Golgautier/ntnx_tools/README.md

 # Repository Summary
+## Ansible directory
+- Create_VM_with_NGT
+   - Ansible playbook to deploy a new VM with NGT with ansible v2 collection
 ## Calm directory
 - LCM_Repo_VM_Darksite
    - Calm BP in json format (Use import BP under Calm, no passphrase)